kdchambers/reel/README.md

 # reel

 *Screen capture software for Linux / Wayland*
 ___

-**TLDR:**

-- Record and stream desktop (E.g OBS-Studio)
-- Linux Wayland only
-- Custom GUI, Vulkan rendering backend
+⚠️ **Reel is still in early development but can be used for some simple use-cases** ⚠️

 ## Goals

-- Visually beautiful
-- Performant and dependency light
+- Visually beautiful, responsive and efficient
-- Simple to compile and modify source code
+- Easy to build and package.
+Reduced number of build and runtime dependencies
-- Support all relevant Wayland and Vulkan extensions / protocols
+- Support and keep up to date with all relevant Wayland and Vulkan extensions / protocols
 - Support Wayland compositor specific extensions
-- Expose core funcionality via IPC
+- GUI is optional, should work via an IPC interface

 ## Progress

-This project is very new and can be considered a minimally viable product.
 The following is a course-grained summary of what features / backends have been implemented.
-In reality there are far far many more features to implement, especially in regards to the GUI which is often a limiting factor.
+For a more complete list of features, check out the issue tracker.

 | Feature | Status |
 | ---- | ----- |